filip-szczepankiewicz/ProjectWeek/PW28_2018_GranCanaria/Projects/FWFintegration/README.md

 ## Progress and Next Steps

 Objective 1 was prepared during Hackathon in Sweden by Isaiah Norton, and is almost complete.
+Objective 2 was skipped and replaced due to technical limitations, and replaced by loading the low resolution "original" waveform.
+Objective 3 is partially finished, and will be continuously updated when new parameters can be defined.
+Objective 4 is completed.
+Simulations shows perfect reproduction of waveform after transform.
+Objective 5 and 7 will be completed using hardware in Boston.
+Objective 6 is largely completed, but must be validated, packaged and published.

 Next step:
 Introduce C-code into pulse sequence, and test compilation conflicts.